lad/cdh/README.md

 -----------------------

 Replacement for the **cd** command which maintains a history of the directories visited to allow easy recall.
-In addition the command **cdh** show the cd history and **cdcl** clears one or more entries from the cd history.
+In addition the command **cdh** shows the cd history and **cdcl** clears one or more entries from the cd history.

 Entries are added to the history list as you move to different directories.
 The